Getting to The ByTowne

 From The West or South

 From the west end, go to the Nicholas exit (north to downtown is the only option).
 Nicholas is smooth sailing all the way to Laurier Ave.
 East.
 Go straight through that intersection, and through three more traffic lights, bringing you to a “T” intersection with Rideau Street.
 Turn right onto Rideau and follow it two blocks to King Edward.
 As soon as you drive straight through the King Edward intersection, look for the ByTowne’s splendid 1947 marquee on the left, before you get to Loblaws.
 (Pro tip: turn left on Nelson St. just past the ByTowne, where you’ll find the entrance to the Loblaws parking garage about 100 metres down.
-Parking there is just $4 flat rate after 6pm and on weekends.)
+Parking there is just $4 flat rate after 6pm and on weekends.
+Double check the parking garage closing time with your movie runtime as the parking garage does close and may not be appropriate for a later screening.)

 If you come from the south end or anywhere near the Rideau River, it’s easiest to follow Riverside Drive north until it crosses over the 417 and becomes the Vanier Parkway.
 Then refer to Driving From East, Step 2 and follow the directions.